 Unfortunately, the majority of doctor appointments must happen during work and school hours.
 This can become a major hurdle for working foster parents.
 Some agencies have people who act as a transporter.
-It sounds a little sci fi-esque, but their job is to literally transport children in care to their appointments and mandated visits in lieu of the foster parents.
+It sounds a little sci-fi-esque, but their job is to literally transport children in care to their appointments and mandated visits instead of the foster parents.

 Finding time to provide care.

-One matter of concern for foster parents who work full-time is finding time to spend with and care for your foster child.
+One matter of concern for foster parents who work full-time is finding time to spend with and care for their foster child.
 This is a valid fear; however, working parents juggle life, children, and work all the time.
-Fostercare.net states that “while this fear is valid, it is important to note that it is better for a child to have some time within a home than be without a safe home.
+Fostercare.net states that “while this fear is valid, it is important to note that a child should have some time within a home than be without a safe home.
 Foster children may come from situations where they require more attention, however, they should be treated like other children.”
 Working to live is a part of life.
 You may have to reprioritize your life outside of work to enable you to spend the quality time that the foster child needs and that you long to give.

 The article “Fostering while Working Full-Time” gently reminds foster parents that if you want to find fond balance bad enough “you can make time for anything in your life if you love it enough.”
 They admonish foster parents to think about their lives.
 “You’re busy with work, have a family, and a bill to pay, a house to clean, and yet chances are you still make time to watch your favorite tv show.
 There are … [opportunities] for you to open up space in your life- you simply have to rearrange your priorities. “